Azure/mobile-services-dynamics-connector/MobileAppsCrm-preview/readme.md

-# Azure Mobile Apps PREVIEW Dynamics CRM Domain Manager and sample
+# (PREVIEW) Azure Mobile Apps Connector SDK for Dynamics CRM Online

 :exclamation: Use this repository to try out our new **preview service** that runs on Azure App Service. **There is no SLA for Azure Mobile Apps** and it is not currently recommended for production use.
 Once Azure Mobile Apps is Generally Available, we will offer a seamless migration from Mobile Services to App Service so that you can take advantage of the new features.